2022 Indy Lights: First half

 The first event of the season was held in February on the Streets of St. Petersburg, and it began with Hunter McElrea scoring pole on his first Indy Lights weekend.
 He held the lead at the race start ahead of fellow rookie Christian Rasmussen, who rose to second at the first corner.
 Rasmussen gained the lead on lap 13, when McElrea crashed into the wall at turn 14.
 From there on, Rasmussen survived the restart as well as another cautin and looked set to win on his debut, before he suddenly stopped on the penultimate lap because he ran out of fuel.
 This promoted Matthew Brabham into the lead, who then won the race after a six-year absence from the series.
 Benjamin Pedersen came second, ahead of Linus Lundqvist.

 After a one-month break, Barber Motorsports Park in Alabama was next on the schedule, where HMD Motorsports locked out the front row courtesy of Lundqvist and Pedersen.
 The race was postponed and shortened because of thunderstorms, and began in wet conditions.
 Lundqvist used the superior visibility coming with his first grid spot to quickly pull out a gap to the field.
 By mid-race, the track was almost dry, so grip levels were decreasing.
-Many drivers made mistakes, span or ran off the track, with James Roe Jr., Christian Bogle and McElrea all retiring.
+Many drivers made mistakes, span or ran off the track, with James Roe, Christian Bogle and McElrea all retiring.
 In the final stages of the race, Pedersen was increasing his pressure on leader Lundqvist, but did not manage to pass him and eventually finished only a tenth of a second behind in second place, ahead of Sting Ray Robb.
 The win also meant Lundqvist moved up into the championship lead.

 The first double-header weekend came at the Indianapolis Motor Speedway road course.
 Lundqvist continued his form, claiming pole for both races despite suffering a puncture in his first qualifying run.
 He held the lead at the start of the first race, but was soon overtaken by Rasmussen, who started third and passed McElrea into turn one.
 When Lundqvist tried to regain first place, the pair collided.
 Both cars suffered damage, with Lundqvist having to pit.
 This warranted a caution and promoted McElrea to the lead, but he was passed by Danial Frost at the restart.
 Frost held his lead until the finish, leading home McElrea and Robb, with Rasmussen and Lundqvist managing to salvage fourth and fifth in the end.
 His fifth place also kept Lundqvist in the lead of the championship, albeit only six points ahead of Frost.